 Avoid teas, coffee, and carbonated drinks

-Beverages such as black tea, sodas, hot cocoa, and coffee all have one thing in common: they all contain substances from the same family, known as Methylxanthine.
-Some women claim that by avoiding these drinks, for at least a couple months, they experience relief from symptoms brought on by fibrocystic breast changes; which is to say, they experience less pain and discomfort.
+Beverages such as black tea, sodas, hot cocoa, and coffee all have one thing in common.
+They all contain substances from the same family, known as Methylxanthine.
+Some women claim that by avoiding these drinks, for at least a couple months, they experience relief from symptoms brought on by fibrocystic breast changes.

 Use a semi-orthopedic bra (corset)

-Excessive compression of the breast tissue can cause more fibrous areas to form in the breast, which hurt as well.
-That’s why, to relieve this discomfort, it is important to use a bra that does not contain metal bars (wires) in them, with the cup covering the entire breast.
+Excessive compression of the breast tissue can cause more fibrous areas to form in the breast, thereby causing pain.
+That’s why, to relieve this discomfort, it’s important to use a suitable bra.
+The best types are ones that don’t have metal bars or wires in them.
+The cup will cover the entire breast.
 Specialists recommend only using bras that meet the following criteria:

 - The band wrapping around the torso should be wide, and not too tight.